 One day, hungover and having an internal battle about how to help myself get over this incredible anxiety I was living with, I decided to try a yoga class.
 I didn’t know anything about hot yoga and to be honest I didn’t think it would really do anything for me, I was very wrong!
 The room was extremely hot and positions so intense that I easily slipped into deep meditation.
 I left the room that day, lighter and happier than I had felt in a very long time!
 What the hell was this?

 I went home and once again started researching and discovered mindfulness.
 I enrolled in several courses and the concepts blew my mind!
-It was so simple yet I was never taught any of this!
+It was so simple yet I was never taught any of this, not even in the the graduate school that had put me $80,000 in debt.
 If I had, my life would have been very different.
 I realized that meditation and mindfulness is what I needed to be both teaching and practicing!
-I earned my certification and reached out to a woman I had followed online for years who helps people turn their ideas into realities and we began working together.

 BY JOINING THE MINDFUL DRINKING CHALLENGE, YOU WILL: